teks/squadron-commander/combat.md

 ### Perform retreat movement

-Any surviving ships that are retreating are moved a short direction and distance away from the battle, proportional to its emergency warp value.
+Any surviving ships that are retreating are moved a short distance away from the battle.
+Each ship's warp acceleration value is used for this.
 Ships from a side tend to retreat in the same direction.

 This separation should be enough to force pursuing ships to chase for multiple ticks _if_ their speeds are very similar.
 The distance should be short enough,